 - I have made this recipe using non-fat and low-fat sour cream with great results.

-- I usually prepare the chicken the day before.
+- To cook chicken: I usually prepare the chicken the day before.
 I place seasoned (salt and pepper) chicken breasts in a crock pot on low for 4 hours.
 Pour a bottle of green chili salsa (about 8-10 oz) over the chicken before cooking.
 When I make the sauce for the enchiladas above, I use the juice from the cooked chicken breasts instead of the chicken broth called for in the recipe.

 - I also love the method in ABK's How to Cook Frozen Chicken in the Instant Pot recipe.